 While it may seem like you are alone with your mental illness, there are many different people suffering from many different types of mental illnesses.
 It is estimated that about 42.5 million Americans suffer from some form of mental illness.
-According to the Substance Abuse and Mental Health Service Administration (SAMHSA), there are approximately 9.3 million adults who experience what is considered a “serious mental illness”.
-But what types of mental illnesses are there?
+According to the Substance Abuse and Mental Health Service Administration (SAMHSA)mental illnesses are there?
 There are actually five major categories of mental illnesses.
 Let’s take a look at each of these categories.

 While all of us experience anxiety, anxiety disorders are a little different.
 The mechanisms that regulate anxiety can actually “break down,” leading to an excessive or inappropriate expression of anxiety.
 People with anxiety disorders may feel anxiety that is disproportionate to the circumstances.
 These disorders exist when a person cannot control their anxiety or when it interferes with normal functioning.
 Anxiety disorders can include generalized anxiety disorder, phobias, panic disorder, obsessive-compulsive disorder, and PTSD.

 Dementia is characterized by a disturbance in the consciousness and a change in cognition, which may develop over a short period of time.
 These cognitive changes include memory loss and a decline in intellectual and physical functioning.
 These disorders include Alzheimer’s, vascular dementia, dementia due to medical conditions like HIV and Parkinson’s disease, substance-induced dementia, and dementia due to a combination of multiple factors.